Nishant732003/Git-Basic-Commands/README.txt

 10.
 'git log'
 list down all th e commits of the repository.If you want to exit out of git log prompt press'q'.

+11.'git restore <file>' it will delete all the things that are in staging area but yet noot commited If we did some dirty piece of code and now no more want it .Instaed of deleting every change line by line we can restore it.

+give last commited version of file
+12.'git restore --staged <file>'-> It removes file from  chnages from staging area to the working area .It will keep chnages in working area
+This oinly works if changes are in staging area